Omar-p/learning-notes/aws/aws.md

 depending on the operating system that is running on your EC2 instance, you may have to use another username.
 For example, the username for Amazon Linux instances is ec2-user while the username for Ubuntu instances is ubuntu.

-Hibernate: If supported by the OS, the instance can save its RAM contents to the EBS root volume.

 --AuthN & AuthZ--------------
 For the REST API type, the mechanisms for API Gateway to do authentication and authorization,